IGITUGraz/L2L/doc/intro.rst

 Running an LTL simulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Before running a simulation for the first time, you need to specify the output directory for your results.
-To do so, create a new file :file:`bin/path.conf` with a single entry containing an absolute path or a path relative to the top-level LTL directory, e.g. :file:`./output_results/`, and create an empty folder at the path you specified.
-You also need to commit any staged files to your local repo.
-Failing to follow these instructions raises an error when trying to run any of the test simulations.
+To do so,
+create a new file :file:`bin/path.conf` with a single entry containing an absolute path or a path relative to the top-
+level LTL directory, e.g. :file:`./output_results/`, and create an empty folder at the path you specified.
+You also need
+to commit any staged files to your local repo.
+Failing to follow these instructions raises an error when trying to run
+any of the test simulations.

 To run a LTL simulation, copy the file :file:`bin/ltl-template.py` (see :doc:`ltl-bin`) to
 :file:`bin/ltl-{optimizeeabbr}-{optimizerabbr}.py`.
 Then fill in all the **TODOs** .
 Especially the parts with the